Canso spaceport to host a Ukrainian booster

 Tsyklon-4M to fire from Nova Scotia

 In February 2017, three US firms formed a joint venture called Maritime Launch Services, MLS, which was based in Halifax, the capital of Nova Scotia.
 On March 14, MLS announced that it would build a launch facility near Canso and Hazel Hill in Guysborough County, Nova Scotia, for the newly developed Tsyklon-4M rocket.
+The town located around 300 kilometers east of Halifax, is the home to around 900 people.
 The company promised to invest between $100 and $110 million of private funds into the project.

 According to MLS, initial funding for the project was obtained in 2016 from United Paradyne Corporation, UPC, in Santa Maria, CA. Since then other investors have come up with significant amount of cash, sources said.